Chart Color Schemes

 Population

-Based on analysis of ABS population updates for the broader area, as of November 2025, the estimated population of West Leederville is around 4,990.
-This reflects an increase of 650 people since the 2021 Census, which reported a population of 4,340.
-The change was inferred from AreaSearch's estimate of the resident population at 4,973 in June 2024, following examination of the latest ERP data release by the ABS and an additional six validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,326 persons per square kilometer, placing West Leederville in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 15.0% since the 2021 census exceeded both the national average (8.9%) and state averages, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration, contributing approximately 94.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, West Leederville's population was estimated at 4,995 as of Nov 2025.
+This showed an increase of 655 people since the 2021 Census, which reported a population of 4,340.
+The change was inferred from AreaSearch's estimation of 4,907 residents using latest ERP data (June 2024) and additional validated new addresses.
+This resulted in a density ratio of 3,330 persons per square kilometer, placing West Leederville in the upper quartile nationally.
+The area's 15.1% growth since 2021 exceeded national average (9.7%) and state figures.
+Overseas migration contributed approximately 94.0% to overall population gains recently.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, West Leederville is expected to have an above median population growth, with projections estimating an increase of 663 persons by 2041, reflecting a gain of 11.2% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, growth rates by age cohort from ABS Greater Capital Region projections (released 2023, based on 2022 data) are used to estimate post-2032 growth.
+Projected demographic shifts indicate above median population growth for West Leederville, with an expected increase of 656 persons to 2041, reflecting a total gain of 10.9% over the 17 years.

 Frequently Asked Questions - Population